rubencortez87/JavaAdvancedSE/README.md

 #### Author

 Ruben Cortez

 #### Gratitude

-Thanks platzi for de course and accenture for the opportunity
+Thanks platzi and the teachers for course and accenture for the opportunity